bthate/botd/README.rst

-B  O  T  L  I  B
+B  O  T  D
-################
+##########

-| Welcome to BOTLIB, the bot library ! see https://pypi.org/project/botlib/
+| Welcome to BOTD, the 24/7 channel daemon ! see https://pypi.org/project/botd/

-BOTLIB can lets you program your own commands, can work as a UDP to IRC relay, has user management to limit access to prefered users and can run as a service to let it restart after reboots.
+BOTD can serve as a 24/7 background daaemon in an IRC channel, it can work as a UDP to IRC relay, has user management to limit access to prefered users and can run as a service to let it restart after reboots.
-BOTLIB is the result of 20 years of programming bots, was there in 2000, is here in 2020, has no copyright, no LICENSE and is placed in the Public Domain.
+BOT is has no copyright, no LICENSE and is placed in the Public Domain.
-This makes BOTLIB truely free (pastable) code you can use how you see fit, I hope you enjoy using and programming BOTLIB till the point you start programming your own bots yourself.
+This makes BOTD truely free (pastable) code you can use how you see fit,

 INSTALL
 =======